acoppes/acoppes/site/_drafts/tdd-games.markdown

 What happens if the game changes? like I don't want double jump anymore or I want it different.

-As I said at the beginning, I consider TDD mainly design technique and that means I don't normally care so much about the tests after I desgined, implemented and validated what I wanted.
+As I said at the beginning, I consider TDD mainly design technique and that means I don't normally care so much about the tests after I designed, implemented and validated what I wanted.

 There are different cases here: